 Day 1: Petra Tour

-The tour starts with a pick-up from your hotel in Eilat at 7:00 AM.
+The tour starts with a pick-up from Eilat Airport at 7:40 AM.
 Our representatives will meet you at the Southern Border (the Arava border), assisting with visa requisition and passage through the border.

 To save time with the crossing, we will send your passport details to the border a day in advance so on the day we should be able to go straight through.
 You'll be accompanied the whole time by our staff and your tour guide will meet you on the other side.
 The native tour guide will sort out the border crossing and after collecting your visas we'll be on the road to Petra.